 God either wants to eliminate bad things and cannot, or can but does not want to, or neither wishes to nor can, or both wants to and can.
 If he wants to and cannot, then he is weak—and this does not apply to god.
 If he can but does not want to, then he is spiteful—which is equally foreign to god’s nature.
 If he neither wants to nor can, he is both weak and spiteful, and so not a god.
 If he wants to and can, which is the only thing fitting for a god, where then do bad things come from?
 Or why does he not eliminate them?2

-Another parable He put forth to them, saying: “The kingdom of heaven is like a man who sowed good seed in his field; but while men slept, his enemy came and sowed tares among the wheat and went his way.
-But when the grain had sprouted and produced a crop, then the tares also appeared.
-So the servants of the owner came and said to him, ‘Sir, did you not sow good seed in your field?
-How then does it have tares?’
+He put another parable before them, saying, “The kingdom of heaven may be compared to a man who sowed good seed in his field, but while his men were sleeping, his enemy came and sowed weeds among the wheat and went away.
+So when the plants came up and bore grain, then the weeds appeared also.
+And the servants of the master of the house came and said to him, ‘Master, did you not sow good seed in your field?
+How then does it have weeds?’
 He said to them, ‘An enemy has done this.’
-The servants said to him, ‘Do you want us then to go and gather them up?’
-But he said, ‘No, lest while you gather up the tares you also uproot the wheat with them.
-Let both grow together until the harvest, and at the time of harvest I will say to the reapers, “First gather together the tares and bind them in bundles to burn them, but gather the wheat into my barn.”’”
+So the servants said to him, ‘Then do you want us to go and gather them?’
+But he said, ‘No, lest in gathering the weeds you root up the wheat along with them.
+Let both grow together until the harvest, and at harvest time I will tell the reapers, “Gather the weeds first and bind them in bundles to be burned, but gather the wheat into my barn.”’”
+(Matthew 13:24–30)

 The existence of evil is no surprise to Christians, and God explains this in the Bible.
 In Genesis 3, God explains the origin of evil—and its final demise at the end of Revelation 20.